 To determine the TOE version one has to enter the T-SQL statement "SELECT @@VERSION" and "GO".
-The TOE will return the name of the product platform "Microsoft SQL Server 2014" of which the TOE is the central part, the version number of the TOE, and information about the operating system.
-The response to this command includes the string "Microsoft SQL Server 2014 Enterprise Edition; 12.0.4100.1, x64".
+The TOE will return the name of the product platform "Microsoft SQL Server 2016" of which the TOE is the central part, the version number of the TOE, and information about the operating system.
+If the response to this command particularly includes "Microsoft SQL Server 2016 Enterprise Edition; 13.0.4001.0, x64" the correct TOE version, i.e. the TOE provided for evaluation, has been installed.